Configuration of points and strings: The universal configuration or the ``visible universe" associated to

 The projective space $\PP(H^0(\EE))$ parametrizes the zero-loci $Z_e$ as $e$ moves in $H^0(\EE) \setminus \{0\}$.
 We distinguish in $\PP(H^0(\EE))$ the subset $\UE$ corresponding to the sections of $\EE$ with 0-dimensional zero-loci.
 This is a Zariski open subset of $\PP(H^0(\EE))$.
 The assumption (\ref{s-cond}) implies that $\UE$ is nonempty. \\

 Consider the incidence correspondence

 From the definition of $\UE$ it follows that the projection

 on the second factor of $X\times \UE$ is a finite morphism of degree $d$.
 Thus $\ZD$ can be characterized as the largest family of 0-dimensional subschemes of $X$ which provide geometric realization of $c_n(\EE)$.
-We will call it {\it the universal cluster} of $\EE$ or the geometric $n$-th Chern class of $\EE$. \\
+We will call it {\it the universal cluster}\footnote{A $0$-dimensional subscheme of $X$ is also called {\it cluster} of $X$.
+This is the terminology proposed by Miles Reid about 20 years ago.} of $\EE$ or the geometric $n$-th Chern class of $\EE$. \\

 The branch locus of the finite morphism $p_2$ in (\ref{p2}) corresponds to sections of $\EE$ with some of its zeros being multiple. \begin{defi} A global section $e$ of $\EE$ is called regular if its zero-locus $Z_e$ is a finite set and every zero of $e$ has multiplicity $1$. \end{defi} From now on we assume that $\EE$ has a regular section and we denote by $\RUE$ the subset of $\UE$ corresponding to the regular sections of $\EE$, i.e. $\RUE$ is the set of regular ``values" of $p_2$.
 Denote by $\ZDO$ the inverse image of $\RUE$ with respect to the morphism $p_2$ in (\ref{p2}).
 Then its restriction